coleifer/peewee/docs/peewee/writing.rst

 .. code-block:: python

    # WRONG: reads each row into Python, increments, then saves.
-   # Vulnerable to race conditions; slow on many rows.
+   # Vulnerable to race conditions and slow on many rows.
    for stat in Stat.select().where(Stat.url == url):
        stat.counter += 1
        stat.save()